YavuzAI/Classification_Projects/Classification 1/README.md

 ---

 ## Conclusion
-In this project, we tackled a **high-dimensional, imbalanced** dataset by:
+In this project, I tackled a **high-dimensional, imbalanced** dataset by:

 - Evaluating linear vs. non-linear relationships
 - Applying SMOTE for class balancing